Trading Community

 Tips and ideas

-Keltner Channels have two functions, one similar to Bollinger bands about showing possible reversal points and one showing strength/weakness.
+The Keltner Channel has two functions, one similar to Bollinger Bands about showing possible reversal points and one showing strength/weakness.

 1. Possible reversal points – When the price closes outside the upper band it’s considered overbought and might return to “normal”.
 This strategy is best used in sideways price action.
 In trending markets price can stay overbought/oversold for a long time.